 How often should you clean the Emperor Scorpions tank?

 You need to do it ever 2 – 4 months.

 Tank Equipment (examples with links to check the price on Amazon)

 Molting Emperor Scorpions

-If your scorpions refuses to eat there is no reason for panic.
-It can be the sigh of molting (shed its hard exoskeleton to increase in size).
+If your scorpions refuse to eat there is no reason for panic.
+It can be the sign of molting (shed its hard exoskeleton to increase in size).
 Most metabolic activities are reduced during the pre-molting process.
 Therefore, they often will not eat for 5-10 days prior to a molt.
 In addition, do not give them any food for 7-10 days after a molt.

 Some Important Rules Regarding Emperor Scorpions Care and Handling: